TheBestTvarynka/crypto-helper/crates/asn1-parser/README.md

 > **Why?**

 This `asn1` parser is aimed to parse input bytes and return an AST as the result.
 It's not considered an ultimate `asn1` parsing library.
-You can use it, for example, for asn1 structures visualization (like I do it).
+You can use it, for example, for ASN1 structures visualization (like I do).

 ## Supported `asn1` types